 - In relation to KM Technologies Limited – Civil Application 15/2008 – judgment of the Supreme Court of Cyprus dated 7/3/2008.
 The case concerned a certiorari application in relation to the lawfulness of the form of security ordered by the District Court for the issuance of an ex-parte injunction in across border dispute.

 - Hellenic Bank Limited v S.G.
 Massif Ltd (2008) 1 AAD 794 - judgment of the Supreme Court of Cyprus dated 10/7/2008.
-This judgment created an important precedent on the circumstances under which the liquidation of a bank guarantee issued in relation to the performance of a contract can be declared unlawful.
+This judgment created an important precedent on the circumstances under which the cashing in of a bank guarantee issued in relation to the performance of a contract can be declared unlawful.

 - Varianou v Vorka (2010) 1 CLR 1541 – judgment of the Supreme Court of Cyprus dated 24/9/2010.
 This judgment is often cited by lower courts in relation to the requirement that patients must provide their informed consent before an operation.